bnjs/bnjs.github.io/startup-faq/index.md

 <strong>FOUNDERS SHOULD PROBABLY SPEND 1/4 TO 1/3 OF THEIR TIME ON RECRUITING.</strong><br>
 Source: <em title="A similar thing exists with employee hiring.
 It’s trickier to know what to do there.
 But traditional recruiters do not take the distribution problem seriously enough.
 They assume that people are always rational, and that by giving them information, people will make good decisions.
 That’s not true at all.
 And since the best people tend to make the best companies, the founders or one or two key senior people at any multimillion-dollar company should probably spend between 25% and 33% of their time identifying and attracting talent.">"A similar thing exists with employee..."</em>, Peter Thiel, <a href="http://blakemasters.com/post/22405055017/peter-thiels-cs183-startup-class-9-notes-essay">Peter Thiel’s CS183: Startup - Class 9 Notes Essay</a>
 </p></blockquote>

-<a href="#what-kind-of-terms-of-employment-should-we-use" id="what-kind-of-terms-of-employment-should-we-use" style="font-weight:bold;outline:0">What kind of terms of employment should we use?</a>